gohugoio/hugo/docs/content/en/_index.md

     link: templates/
     color_classes: bg-primary-color-light black
     image: /images/home-page-templating-example.png
-    copy: "Hugo's Go-based templating provides just the right amount of logic to build anything from the simple to complex."
+    copy: "Hugo’s Go-based templating provides just the right amount of logic to build anything from the simple to complex."
 ---

 Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.